 3. Not being responsive

-And, if customers aren’t complaining, reward them for mentioning your brand, sharing your message or just liking you.
-A little courtesy goes a long way to turning social media connections into loyal followers.
+And, if customers aren’t complaining, reward them for mentioning your brand, sharing your message, or just liking you.
+A little courtesy goes a long way to turn social media connections into loyal followers.

 4. Not monitoring results